 - 288 pages: 234 x 156 x 25mm

 - 5 black-&-white illustrations

 Keith Thomson is professor emeritus of natural history, University of Oxford, and senior research fellow, the American Philosophical Society.
-He is the author of more than 200 scientific papers and twelve books, including Before Darwin: Reconciling God and Nature, published by Yale University Press.
+He is also the author of more than 200 scientific papers and twelve books.
+Thomson lives in Philadelphia.